OSHA 10 Training: 2026 Complete Guide With State Rules

 The right to request a confidential OSHA inspection of your workplace.

-The right to review records of work related injuries and see the results of any hazard testing.
+The right to review records of work related injuries.

 What does OSHA 10 training cover?

-It covers a broad range of introductory safety topics relevant to your industry.
+It covers a broad range of introductory safety topics.
 For construction, this includes a heavy focus on falls, electrocution, struck by, and caught in hazards.
-For general industry, it includes topics like machine guarding, hazard communication, and electrical safety.
-All courses start with a module on worker rights and employer responsibilities.
+For general industry, it includes topics like machine guarding and hazard communication.
+All courses start with a module on worker rights.

 How long does it take to get my OSHA 10 card?

 After you finish the course, your trainer processes the request.
-It typically takes a few weeks for the official Department of Labor card to be printed and mailed to you.
-Most trainers provide a temporary certificate of completion immediately.
+It typically takes a few weeks for the official Department of Labor card to be mailed to you.
+Most providers offer a temporary certificate of completion immediately.

 Does my OSHA 10 card expire?

 Federally, OSHA 10 cards do not have an expiration date.
-However, some employers or local regulations may require you to take a refresher course every three to five years.
-For example, states like Connecticut and Nevada require retraining every five years for certain workers.
+However, some employers or local regulations (like in Connecticut) may require a refresher course every three to five years.

 How much does OSHA 10 training cost?